brianvanburken/brianvanburken.github.io/content/2020-08-03-become-a-fire-keramik-with-kotlin.md

 While searching for a definition of the basics of functional programming, I found an interesting PDF-file that was created by smart people from the functional programming community.
-The document is called "LambdaConf Standardised Ladder of Functional Programming" and you can [download it here][1] (sadly the original host of the file has disappeared).
+The document is called "LambdaConf Standardised Ladder of Functional Programming" and you can [download it here](lambdaconf_slfp.pdf) (sadly the original host of the file has disappeared).
 It breaks down various concepts and skills into levels.
 The first level is called "Fire Keramik", which inspired the title of this blog.
-There has been some [criticism][2] about this list, but in my opinion, it's a good starting point and uses some of the fun of "skill trees" found in games.
+There has been some [criticism][1] about this list, but in my opinion, it's a good starting point and uses some of the fun of "skill trees" found in games.
 To become a "Fire Keramik", you need to learn the following concepts and skills: